 Why do people move?

+We then turn to a study of the Anglo Saxons and Vikings, considering the idea that people from other societies have been coming to Britain for a long time.
+The children learn about some of the tensions involved in the settlement as well as ways of life and matters that impact on us still.
 We then move on to think about the different places we are connected to.
 Do we have friends or relatives overseas?
 Have our families moved to Oxford from different parts of the UK or further afield?
-We think about the diversity of our school and the benefits that brings.
+We think about the diversity of our school and the benefits that brings for us and the UK as a whole.

 Following on from this, we broaden our study into our local area of Grandpont and Oxford itself.
-We delve into the fascinating history of our city, from the immediate neighbourhood of the school to the city as a whole, discovering who the first settlers were and how the geography of our city helped to establish it as an important place.
-We move forward through history learning about the different groups of people who have come to live in our city and why – did they come to trade, work or study? – right up to the present day.
+We delve into the fascinating history of our city, discovering who the first Anglo-Saxon settlers of ‘Oxenforde’ were and how the physical geography of our area helped to establish it as an important place for trade.
+We then arrive in the present as we consider why people move to Oxford today (and to our school) including to work or study, developing an appreciation for Oxford being famous as a university city.

 Trips out/Visitors In